microsoft/playwright.dev/docs/auth.md

 Note that persistent authentication is not suited for CI environments since it relies on a disk location.
 User data directories are specific to browser types and cannot be shared across browser types.

-User data directories can be used with the `launchPersistentContext` API.
+User data directories can be used with the [browserType.launchPersistentContext(userDataDir[, options])](api/class-browsertype.md#browsertypelaunchpersistentcontextuserdatadir-options) API.

 ```js
 const { chromium } = require('playwright');